puppetlabs/puppetlabs-lib_puppet/README.md

-# lib_puppet
+# lib_puppet module

-This is the lib_puppet module.
-This is to provide a way to identify lib/puppet path and copy files to that directory.
+This module is provides a way to identify lib/puppet path via facter and manage files in that directory.

 ## Usage